FFT GYRO 600

 - Mechanically balanced design, reducing any disturbance in the rotation dynamics.

-- High-quality materials like aluminum alloy and carbon fiber parts, strong and light to minimize extra weight and inertia added to the vehicle dynamics.
+- High-quality materials like aluminum alloy or carbon fiber parts, strong and light to minimize extra weight and inertia added to the vehicle dynamics.

 - Fully documented systems models and parameters.

 - External aluminum frame, that can be customizable.